Neocreb/frontend-eloity-unified-ecosys/MARKETPLACE_IMPLEMENTATION_SUMMARY.md

 11. ✅ **Testing & Validation**
 12. ✅ **Integration Verification**

-The marketplace is now **production-ready** and provides a comprehensive e-commerce solution that integrates seamlessly with the existing Softchat platform while adding significant new revenue opportunities and user engagement features.
+The marketplace is now **production-ready** and provides a comprehensive e-commerce solution that integrates seamlessly with the existing Eloity platform while adding significant new revenue opportunities and user engagement features.

 ---